 Apolgetics at Trinity

 The Christian Union also has an 'Apologetics' branch which meets weekly and discusses big issues relating to the defence of the Christian faith.
 The Apologetics Team host lunchtime talks for the school including talks based upon 'How can a loving God allow suffering?' and 'Does God stop me from having fun?'.
 A mixed panel of guest speakers and students host these talks.

-Our next Christian Union lunchtime event takes place on Wednesday 4th December - where we have invited Jeremy Marshall to come and talk to us about his latest book 'Beyond the Big C' which chronicles Jeremy’s extraordinary relationship with cancer and, more than anything, his extraordinary relationship with the person who promises life beyond the prognosis.
-The essence of Jeremy’s story is that despite the sickness and disease present in the world, a life lived in light of Christ’s death on the cross, means there is hope for the future no matter what.
+Our last Christian Union lunchtime event took place on Wednesday 4th December - where we invited Jeremy Marshall to come and talk to us about his latest book 'Beyond the Big C' which chronicles Jeremy’s extraordinary relationship with cancer and, more than anything, his extraordinary relationship with the person who promises life beyond the prognosis.
+The essence of Jeremy’s story was that despite the sickness and disease present in the world, a life lived in light of Christ’s death on the cross, means there is hope for the future no matter what.

 Trinity school was established and is maintained by the power of prayer.
 Trinity relies on the faithfulness of its prayer partners in the community: The Governors; SCET Ministers (Sevenoaks Churches Educational Trust) and church partners; the parent and staff body.

-On the first Thursday of the month, Trinity has a prayer meeting to thank God for his provision and to pray for the needs of the school – all are welcome to come.
+On the first Thursday of the month, Trinity has a Monthly Prayer Meeting to thank God for his provision and to pray for the needs of the school – all are welcome to come.
 The dates for the remainder of the Academic Year 2019/20:

 Student involvement in prayer is reflected within Collective Worship, Form Worship and at the beginning of each class, a class ambassador opens the lesson with a short prayer.

 Each year Trinity creates a 'Prayer Space' week which enables every student to participate, explore and experience the power of prayer in creative and innovative ways.